alan-turing-institute/jbc-turing-rss-equality/README.md

 ## Data

-Due to data confidenciality issues, the testing and vaccination data used in the paper cannot be shared.
+**Due to data confidenciality issues, the testing and vaccination data used in the paper cannot be shared.**

 Publicly available testing and vaccination data provided in this repository are for illustration purpose only and have been retrieved from https://coronavirus.data.gov.uk/details/download.

-Note that whereas in the paper we model the test positivity rate (number of positive tests out of total number of tests), here we model the number of positive tests out of the total population.
+Note that whereas in the article we model the test positivity rate (number of positive tests out of total number of tests), here we use the number of positive tests out of the total population.

 Data overview (columns in `toy_data.RDS`):
 - `lad20cd`: LTLA code (using 2020 codes)